 Canadians turn to hospitals when they're dealing with what they think are dire health issues, whether it's cancer, a stroke or a possible heart attack.
+And when things go wrong, they seek the counsel of experienced medical malpractice lawyers.

 We turn to doctors and nurses to assist us with health concerns we don't understand and our expectation is that by hearing our symptoms and using data from lab tests and imaging, healthcare professionals will come up with an appropriate course of action and the proper treatment that will assist us.